rhaidiz/rhaidiz.net/source/_posts/first-secret-problem.md

 You have a standalone application running that takes a backup of a folder and stores the backup on a network folder that is already mounted on the system.
 The backup you want to take is encrypted and therefore the backup application requires a password.
 In this example, the “first secret problem” is the password used to encrypt the backup.
 As for the attacker, say you want to protect from a remote attacker that might want to attempt at compromising the machine where the backup script is running, e.i. the attacker does not have physical access to the machine itself.
 How shall we handle it?

-**However**, before getting into juice part, allow me to make a quick remark: **please**, **please**, **please** 🙏, before picking up a solution (any solution) to any security issue, make sure you fully understand the problem you are trying to solve, the attack scenario you want to prevent and you want to achieve.
+**However**, before getting into the juice part, allow me to make a quick remark: **please**, **please**, **please** 🙏, before picking up a solution (any solution) to any security issue, make sure you fully understand the problem you are trying to solve, the attack scenario you want to prevent and you want to achieve.
 Do not pick the most complicated solution just because it’s considered to be the “safest one”.
 You might end up implementing an incredible complicated mechanism to solve a problem you probably didn’t even have.

 ## Command parameter
 Imagine the case where the password is passed to the application via command line parameter.